nanathostrup/DIS_projekt/README.md

 $ pip install -r requirements.txt

 1. Create a database in postgres.
-In "init_db.py" and "app.py", change "USERNAME" and "PASSWORD" so that it suits you.
+In "init_db.py" and "app.py", change "USERNAME" and "PASSWORD" so that it suits your database.

 2. Run init_db.py.